dojo/docs/dojo/data/api/Notification.rst

 .. contents ::
   :depth: 3

+*Deprecated*, :ref:`dojo/store <dojo/store>` will eventually replace the ``dojo/data`` API.

 When working with data and items, sometimes it is useful to be notified when items are created, deleted, or modified within a given dojo.data datastore.
 The dojo.data.api.Notification feature is implemented by stores to expose such a capability.
 This set of functions defines monitoring for the main change events a store can see on an item: create, modify, and delete.
 Review the following examples, guidelines, and complete API documentation for further information on the Notification API.

 API Requirements